-- a.
+a.
 Medical staff or committee minutes, files and records, including information regarding any member or applicant to this medical staff shall, to the fullest extent permitted by law, be confidential and privileged.
 Dissemination of such information and records shall only be made where expressly required by law, pursuant to officially adopted policies of the medical staff, or where no officially adopted policy exists, only with the express approval of the medical staff's MEC or its designee.
-Unauthorized dissemination of peer review materials shall constitute grounds for corrective action. - b.
-Inasmuch as effective peer review and consideration of the qualifications of medical staff members and applications to perform specific procedures must be based on free and candid discussions, any breach of confidentiality of discussions or deliberations of the medical staff committees, except in conjunction with other hospitals, professional society, or licensing authority, is outside appropriate standards of conduct for this medical staff and will be deemed disruptive to the operation of the Hospitals.
+Unauthorized dissemination of peer review materials shall constitute grounds for corrective action.

+- b.
+Inasmuch as effective peer review and consideration of the qualifications of medical staff members and applications to perform specific procedures must be based on free and candid discussions, any breach of confidentiality of discussions or deliberations of the medical staff committees, except in conjunction with other hospitals, professional society, or licensing authority, is outside appropriate standards of conduct for this medical staff and will be deemed disruptive to the operation of the Hospital.
 If it is determined that such a breach has occurred, the MEC or governing boards may undertake such corrective action as they deem appropriate. - c.
-All persons involved in the credentialing process must be aware of the fact that unauthorized release of information obtained from the National Practitioners Data Bank is a violation of law which may subject the person to a civil money penalty of up to \$11,000 per occurrence.
+All persons involved in the credentialing process must be aware of the fact that unauthorized release of information obtained from the National Practitioner Data Bank is a violation of law which may subject the person to a civil money penalty of up to \$11,000 per occurrence.

-ARTICLE XI - DIVISIONS OF MEDICAL AND DENTAL STAFF
+ARTICLE X - DIVISIONS OF MEDICAL AND DENTAL STAFF

 The medical staff shall be divided into Active, Senior, Courtesy, and Administrative staff.
+A one-year provisional period is required in the Active and Courtesy categories prior to being eligible for full staff membership.
 In addition to the four categories of members of the medical staff, there is one category of non-member affiliates-Honorary Affiliates.